If you’ve been wondering where to best places to buy a horse farm in Ontario are, check out our list of the 6 best towns to buy a horse farm below.

 “Wherever your day takes you and however it ends, chances are it began with a farmer” 🙂

-* A lot of this information was researched from the renowned Bonnefield.
+* Statistics and other information adapted from Bonnefield.
 For more in-depth information on farmland investing, please visit them here.

 No matter what you are planning to use your equestrian property for – be it a private facility, a training barn or a modest property for a couple of retired horses – equestrian properties don’t come cheap.

 It is essential to look at any equestrian property as a long-term investment.

 Buy a good property, in a good location, that has been well maintained by its current owners.
 You can always replace or rebuild infrastructure but improving the location and quality of the land is next to impossible.

 1. Land Quality